Vegeta/fluxer/README.md

    		sendEmail($data->customer, 'Order confirmed');
    	})
    	->permit('cancel', 'cancelled');

+// state events defined at state machine level
+$machine->onExitFor('checkout', function($transition, $data) {
+		// perform action after checkout
+	})->onExitFor('checkout', function($transition, $data) {
+		// perform a secondary action after checkout
+	});

 ...
 ```

+You can add several callback functions for the same event if needed and they will be executed in order or definition.
+The onEntry() and onExit() functions are available at the state configuration level (forState()) but also events
+can also be defined at the state machine level using onEntryFor($state, $callable) and onExitFor($state, $callable) for
+clearer code organization.

-Additionally, you can define a function to be called every time the state is changed using the setStateMutator() method.
+Additionally, you can define a function to be called every time the state is changed using the setStateMutator($callable) method.
 This function only receives the new state as a single argument.

 ## Hierarchical States